TravelWake Score

 Norway can support long productive stays with ease in the main cities.
 The scenic chapters stay cleaner when they remain true travel chapters unless the exact base is already proven.

 Norway works best as one city anchor plus one fjord, mountain, or northern chapter, not as a proud attempt to braid Oslo, Bergen, the fjords, Lofoten, and Tromso into one first route.
-Choose the part of Norway the stay is actually about and the country becomes much more satisfying.
+Oslo and Bergen are now live anchors, and the country gets much more satisfying once the stay decides which scenic chapter actually follows them.

 Norway is one of the easiest countries in the slate to admire badly.
 The country is clean, scenic, and highly legible, which makes it tempting to over-design.
-In practice, the stronger first routes usually pick one city anchor such as Oslo or Bergen and then let one major landscape chapter define the outdoor story.
-Norway gets far better once you stop treating national range as the achievement and start treating pace and weather as part of the point.
+Oslo and Bergen now give Norway two live city anchors with very different route logic, but the stronger trips still pick one real landscape chapter after them instead of treating national range as the achievement.
+Norway gets far better once the route treats pace and weather as part of the point rather than as obstacles to a bigger map.

 Senja gives Norway a dramatic flagship panorama: knife-edge relief, deep blue fjords, and the kind of named northern landscape that easily earns the cover.